 If you are pursuing justice for the wrongful death of a loved one, you need experienced and compassionate legal advocates on your side.
 That is just what you will find at The Ferraro Law Firm.

-With over 30 years of practice as a firm, our wrongful death lawyers in Miami have considerable experience and success in such cases.
+With over 30 years of practice as a firm, our wrongful death lawyers have considerable experience and success in such cases.
 Our hard work has been recognized many times, including our selection to the Super Lawyers® list, as well as being honored among Most Effective Lawyers, Elite Trial Lawyers, Top Rated Lawyers, and more.

-Call (888) 554-2030 to speak with a skilled Florida wrongful death lawyer.
+Call (888) 554-2030 to speak with a skilled wrongful death lawyer.
 We’ve obtained over $2 billion on behalf of our clients.

 Am I Eligible for Compensation for My Wrongful Death Case?